Venture Capital and Growth Private Equity

-- That Austrade, along with the State and Territory governments, have a role in the nomination of SIV applicants.
+- That Austrade, along with the state and territory governments, have a role in the nomination of SIV applicants.

 - Creating a new PIV with Austrade as the sole nominator.

-The Government decided the bar was set too low in the previous programme – SIV investment was mostly going into passive investments like government bonds and into residential real estate schemes – areas that already attract large capital flows.
-While there may be an initial reduction in the number of applications, the Government wants to see a programme which delivers a better result in terms of investment into the commercialisation of Australian ideas, research and development which is critical to future economic growth.
+The Government decided the bar was set too low in the previous program – SIV investment was mostly going into passive investments like government bonds and into residential real estate schemes – areas that already attract large capital flows.
+While there may be an initial reduction in the number of applications, the Government wants to see a program which delivers a better result in terms of investment into the commercialisation of Australian ideas, research and development which is critical to future economic growth.

 The Government believes Australian permanent residency warrants more dynamic investment in areas of the economy where it can make a real difference.
 The enhanced SIV arrangements will help Australia’s long-term economic future by boosting investment in emerging enterprises, creating new jobs and promoting local commercialisation of innovative research and development.